aleXcelsior/SurveyApp/README.md

 Google oauth for signing in/up.

-Payment using stripe (This is in test mode, no actual payments will be processes.
+Payment using stripe (This is in test mode, no actual payments will be processed.
 Use credit card number 4242 4242 4242 to add credits to your account).